 A rental car will make it easy for you to see all the sights around the Falls as well as to tour the wine country and the historic sites in the Niagara area.
 But if your main interest is the Falls themselves, it is easy to take a train or bus from local airports to the centre of Niagara Falls.
 Several companies also run day tours from Toronto to Niagara Falls during the high season.

 If you’re flying in to the region you’re probably best to fly into Canada if you’re coming from anywhere other than the US in which case you are probably better off flying into Buffalo.
-In Canada most people will fly into Toronto Pearson Airport, but Toronto City can be a good option for some, while Hamilton might be worth considering if you wish to do nothing but visit Niagara on your trip.
+In Canada most people will fly into Toronto Pearson Airport, but Toronto City Airport can be a good option for some, while Hamilton might be worth considering if you wish to do nothing but visit Niagara on your trip.

 Most air traffic in the region arrives at Pearson International Airport (YYZ) in northwest Toronto, approximately a 2-hour drive from Niagara Falls.